orbitalquark/textadept/doc/02_Installation.md

 If you downloaded the set of language-specific modules, unpack it where you unpacked the Textadept archive.
-The modules will be contained in the `/path/to/textadept_VERSION/modules/` directory.
+The modules will be contained in the */path/to/textadept_VERSION/modules/* directory.

 ### Mac OSX

-Unpack the archive and move `Textadept.app` to your user or system `Applications` directory like any other Mac OSX application.
-There is also a `ta` script for launching Textadept from the command line that you can put in your `PATH` (e.g. `/usr/local/bin`), but this is optional.
+Unpack the archive and move *Textadept.app* to your user or system *Applications/* directory like any other Mac OSX application.
+There is also a *ta* script for launching Textadept from the command line that you can put in a directory in your "$PATH" (e.g. */usr/local/bin/*), but this is optional.

-If you downloaded the set of language-specific modules, unpack it, right-click `Textadept.app`, select `Show Package Contents`, navigate to `Contents/Resources/modules/`, and copy the unpacked modules there.
+If you downloaded the set of language-specific modules, unpack it, right-click *Textadept.app*, select "Show Package Contents", navigate to *Contents/Resources/modules/*, and copy the unpacked modules there.

 ### Windows